 We will be presenting a select number of posters in electronic format (ePoster) this year.
 The abstract submission process is the same for both traditional paper posters and ePosters.
 If your poster is chosen for an ePoster, more instructions will follow.

-All "Research" abstracts submitted are eligible for oral or poster presentation at the 2019 WOCNext conference.
+All "Research" abstracts submitted are eligible for oral or poster presentation at WOCNext 2020.
 Authors of top ranking research abstracts will be invited to present their findings during a general session.
 In addition, the reviewers will select other top "Research" abstracts to be presented during several Concurrent Sessions identified by the National Conference Planning Committee.
 Those "Research" abstracts not chosen for an oral presentation will also be considered for poster presentations.

 The author must submit abstracts of COMPLETED work.
 Previously presented research is acceptable for submission and must be disclosed.
 Duplicate abstracts published in previous JWOCN Scientific and Clinical Abstracts will not be accepted.